All Products

 kubectl create -f disk-pv.yaml

-4. Verify that the PV is created.
+4. Verify that the PV is in the Available state.

 kubectl get pv